 - Example 3: A student goes from a care-in-kind system to a reimbursement system.

 In this case, you get reimbursed at the same rate as the country of care.
-If you go in the opposite direction, you lose your free choice and have to go to State doctors, but will be reimbursed in full.
+If you go in the opposite direction, you lose your free choice and have to go to State doctors, but will be reimbursed in full or treated for free.

 How do I make sure they have proper coverage when they travel abroad?

 Expat & Co strongly advises to take out an extra private insurance that covers students up to 100% for all urgent and medically necessary treatments.
-People traveling between reimbursement system countries have free choice of doctors already and will enjoy comprehensive coverage with a top-up insurance, closing the gap of the EHIC card.
+People traveling between reimbursement system countries (see example 2 above) have free choice of doctors already and will enjoy comprehensive coverage with a top-up insurance, closing the gap of the EHIC card.

 These extra covers are not included in the public health system (EHIC).
-For liability, the University should be covered as a third party, which in normal liability insurances is not covered as this a contractual matter.
+For liability, the university and the student should be seen as third parties toward each other, which in normal liability insurances is not covered in these 4 covers.
 Also, EACEA-compliant insurances may not have any deductible or co-pay.
 Most public reimbursement systems always have a co-pay or deductible, as they don’t cover 100%.

 To conclude: make sure you get proper coverage for your students, because the EHIC card is absolutely not sufficient as a student cover abroad.